 Debt is a four-letter word that many people want to banish from their vocabularies and their lives.
-People have been known to commit suicide over their overwhelming debt, so how could there be good reasons to go into debt?
+Debt can continue to grow and cause you to lose everything you own—how could there be good reasons to go into debt?

 Reasons to Go Into Debt

 Get a college degree.
 Statistics show that college graduates earn more than workers who only have a high school diploma.
-According to the U.S. Census Bureau, college graduates earn nearly double that of high school graduates.
-Taking out a student loan to pay for your college education might be a good idea if you get a degree in a field that has a good income.
+According to the U.S. Bureau of Labor Statistics, college graduates earn nearly double that of high school graduates.
+Applying for financial aid and taking out a student loan to pay for your college education might be a good idea if you get a degree in a field that has a good income.

 Buy a home.
 Generally, houses are considered an investment because they increase in value.
 Taking out a mortgage with the right terms will leave you with a valuable asset once the loan is repaid.
 Shop around for your home and your mortgage to make sure you’re making a sound investment.